aaronminnick/capstone-VST-audio-plugin/README.md

 # Capstone Prep
 #### *Preparation and study for Epicodus Capstone Project by Aaron Minnick*
 ---

+This repo was used for logging research time and prepwork for my [Epicodus capstone project, found here.](https://github.com/aaronminnick/capstone-VST-plugin)

 ### Capstone Proposal - VST Audio Plugin
 see [here](./capstone-proposal.md)